 - Login or password incorrect.
 Verify your password is correct, ask account administrator to reset your password if necessary.

-- Check the pfofile settings.
+- Check the profile settings.
 Go to File (Tools) > Account Settings > double-click on Exchange email address > verify the Server address is correct > More Settings > Connection > Exchange Proxy Settings > verify the proxy address is correct.
-You may find the correct server names in HostPilot® Control Panel > Users & Services > Advanced Settings.
+You may find the correct server names in HostPilot® Control Panel > Home > Exchange servers and settings.

 - Run Outlook in Online Mode: go to File (Tools) > Account Settings > double-click on Exchange email address > uncheck Use Cached Exchange Mode > save the changes > restart Outlook.
 Read the Knowledge Base article on How To Enable Cached Exchange Mode In Outlook for more information.

 If there is an improvement in Outlook performance in Online Mode, it means the Outlook local cache file (.OST) is corrupted.